Rwandan Genocide Survivor to Speak During Juniata Genocide Awareness Events

-Alison Fletcher, associate
+Alison Fletcher, associate professor of history

 The main focus of Genocide Awareness Week will be Juniata's Identity Project.
 During the week the locales of the Juniata campus will stand in for locations across the country of Rwanda.
 Participants will be assigned Rwandan identities -- "Hutu and Tutsi" -- which were first introduced to Rwanda in the 1930s by colonial Belgium to differentiate between the two ethnic groups.
 Each day will reveal how far the Rwandan genocide has progressed and how each participant's identity has been affected by the genocide.
 Members of the Juniata student body, faculty and staff will be issued identity cards identifying them as Hutu, Tutsi, or historical figures within the 100-day genocide.